gambitproject/gambit/doc/algorithms.rst

 enumpure
 --------

-Reads a game on standard input and searches for pure-strategy Nash equilibria.
+Searches for pure-strategy Nash or agent Nash equilibria.

 .. _enummixed:

 enummixed
 ---------

-Reads a two-player game on standard input and computes Nash equilibria using extreme point enumeration.
+Computes Nash equilibria using extreme point enumeration.

 In a two-player strategic game, the set of Nash equilibria can be expressed as the union of convex sets.
 This program generates all the extreme points of those convex sets.
 (Mangasarian [Man64]_)